GoogleCloudPlatform/webapp2/docs/guide/app.rst

 accept, configuration variables and registered objects that can be shared between requests.
 The WSGI app is also responsible for handling uncaught exceptions, avoiding that stack traces "leak" to the client when in production.
-Let's take a look at it more deeply now.
+Let's take an in depth look at it now.

 .. note::
    If the WSGI word looks totally unfamiliar to you, read the